PCT Patent Application

 The application can be filed at any of the four Patent Offices located at Delhi, Kolkata, Chennai or Mumbai, depending on the domicile, business or place of the Applicant.
 If the applicant for the patent has no business, place or domicile in India, then the appropriate Patent office will be the address of service in India.
 For example, patents can be filed at the Chennai Patent Office where the address for service is Intepat, Bangalore.

-PCT Patent Application Procedure:
+National Phase Patent Application in India – Procedure:

 Every patent application is published after 18 months from the date of filing or priority.
 Once published, the application is deemed to have entered the public domain.

 An Applicant should file Request For Examination (RFE) within 48 months from priority date filing.
 The application is taken up for examination in the chronological order of RFE filing.
 Within a period of 3 months, the examiner establishes the examination report.
 The Controller forwards the report (also known as First Examination Report, FER) to the applicant or his agent.
 Further, the applicant has to comply with the requirements imposed on him within a period of 6 months from the date on which the FER is forwarded to him, else the application is deemed to have been abandoned.